RoyElkabetz/CityLearn-MAD-CATS/README.md

 where $\mu_{1/2}^m$ is the median of the no-op trajectory over the month $m$, and $M^m$ is its maximum, and
 $\beta_L\approx 84$ is a scaling factor set according to the training set's statistics.
-The large difference between the scaling factors stems from the different approach and also from the fact that in the utility the different terms are arbitrarily summed over or taken the average of.
-In part this scaling factor does not matter per se, as each utility term is normalized by the no-op utility, but it is set to match the original utility scale.
+The large difference between the scaling factors stems from the different approaches, and also from the fact that the different terms in the utility are arbitrarily summed over or taken the average of.
+In part, this scaling factor does not matter *per se*, as each utility term is normalized by the no-op utility, but it is set to match the original utility scale.
 It is also varied for the global utility estimation.